Everything You Ever Wanted to Know About the Spine

 The spinal canal is the housing and passageway for the spinal cord.
 The spinal canal or vertebral canal forms the skull and vertebral bones (spinal bones).
 The word “canal” refers to an opening; in the spine, this canal or opening is in the middle of the skull bone (occipital bone) and the descending spinal bones.
 Its primary purpose is to provide housing, passageway, and protection for the spinal cord.
 The human spinal cord begins at the opening in the base of the skull (the occipital bone).
 This opening, better known as the foramen magnum, is connected through a series of ligaments with the first spinal segment (C1 or atlas) and continues downward, connecting each section of the spine to the tailbone.

 The spinal cord, or cord, is situated within the spinal canal described above.
-The cord is relatively shorter than its housing, the spinal canal.
+The spinal cord is relatively shorter than its housing, the spinal canal.
 The average length of the human spinal cord is about 45 centimeters in males and approximately 43 centimeters in females.
 The width of the spinal cord can vary from person to person, even if the two are of similar heights.
 The spinal cord is much thicker in the neck, and as it descends through the spinal canal, its size reduces.
 The average thickness of the spinal cord is about 13 millimeters in the neck and approximately 6.4 millimeters in the mid and low back portions of the spine.

 - Cervical spine: eight paired nerves

-- Thoracic spine: 12 paired nerve
+- Thoracic spine: 12 paired or matched nerve

 - Lumbar spine: five paired nerves

-- Sacrum and Coccygeal: five parried nerves
+- Sacrum and Coccygeal: five paired nerves

 Common Disorder of the Spinal Column

 The spinal column is critical; it is part of an organ that forms our nervous system; which includes the brain, spinal cord, and all the nerves in the body.
 Like other organs, it can get damaged, worn out, diseased, and infected, and even become life-threatening.
 Life-threatening spinal conditions are related to infection, cancer, post-surgical complications, and severe spinal cord compressions.
-Severe spinal cord compressions are common with excessive wear and tear, fractures, or space-occupying lesions within the spinal canal.
+Severe spinal cord compressions are the results of excessive wear and tear, fractures, or space-occupying lesions within the spinal canal.
 When severe, spinal canal stenosis can become life-threatening, especially if the stenosis is in the cervical spine (neck).

 Some spinal conditions cause significant amounts of pain and even disability if they are neglected or improperly treated.
 Conditions such as herniated discs (protruded discs, bulging discs, prolapsed discs, and extruded discs), referred to as slip-discs or slipped discs, can adversely impact our ability to lead a healthy life.
 In the coming paragraphs, we will briefly elaborate on the slipped disc, joint disorders, and ligamentous issues that affect the spinal column.

 Spinal stenosis (also known as “Canal Stenosis”) is a diagnostic term for shrinkage of the spinal canal.
 Canal stenosis (spinal canal stenosis) is more common in adults over 50, but it can happen at any age.
-The most common cause of spinal stenosis is a premature wear and tear.
+The most common cause of spinal stenosis is premature wear and tear.
 Neck and lower back are the most common sites for spinal stenosis.
 Most spinal stenosis patients have a combination of slipped disc, disc degeneration, arthritis and thickening of ligamentum flavum.
 Recovery is dependent on the level of expert care you get.
 In other words, you need a thorough assessment from a clinical expert deeply familiar with spinal stenosis.

 Facet Syndrome Treatment and Diagnosis in Malaysia